International Student Admissions

 Logan, Utah 84322-9545

-To verify funding, USU Eastern requires a signed Certification of Financial Support and a current bank statement.
+To verify funding, USU Eastern requires a signed Affidavit of Financial Support form and a current bank statement.
 A personal bank statement or your sponsor’s bank statement must show that estimated costs can be covered for one academic year.
-The Certification of Financial Support and estimated costs can be found on the application for admission.

 A student begins fall semester, summer enrollment is not required, but summer term classes are available.
 During the summer term, all students pay in-state tuition rates, so the cost is comparably low.
 Full-time tuition remains the same from 12 to 18 hours.
 International students are required to register for a minimum of 12 credit hours each semester, but may take up to 18 at the same tuition cost.
 All international students are required to pay a one-time International Orientation Fee of $150 in their first semester of attendance.
 Please note that above costs are estimates.
 Personal expenses such as travel, clothing, entertainment, or automobiles are additional expenses not figured into this estimate.
 All international students are required to have adequate medical insurance.